 But you’re here.
 And you have kids.
 So, check “listen to a local NYC mom whine” off your list, and move on to the recommendations below.
 Oh, and if you really want to see stars?
 You can catch them (and their trendy celeb kids) in the most surprising of New York City spots — but almost never the sky.

 Obviously, right?
-From the horse carriages lined up by the Plaza Hotel to a system of walking paths you’ve seen in some of your favorite movies, Central Park is one of the city’s most well-trod destinations.
-Beyond sought-after patches of grass (hard to come by in the concrete jungle!), the park also offers ice rinks, volleyball courts, Wi-Fi zones, dog parks, concerts you actually want to go to, people-watching and an incredible amount more.
+From the rowboats and street performers, to a system of walking paths you’ve seen in some of your favorite movies, Central Park is one of the city’s most well-trod destinations.
+Beyond sought-after patches of grass (hard to come by in the concrete jungle!), the park also offers ice rinks, volleyball courts, Wi-Fi zones, dog parks, concerts you actually want to go to (though not during the pandemic), people-watching and an incredible amount more.
 But parents in the know seek out the East 110th Street Playground at the top edge of the park.
 With a splash pad, ample wooden climbing structures and plenty of shade, it’s a fun kid stop after a gorgeous walk by Harlem Meer Lake.
-Plus, the nearby Discovery Center (a photogenic waterfront structure in its own right) offers free discovery kits for further outdoor enjoyment.

 Sugar Hill Children’s Museum of Art & Storytelling

+Note: This museum is temporarily closed due to COVID-19 safety measures.
 While you’re uptown, pop into this boutique kids museum with a socially conscious bent.
 With story time and theater and hands-on creative activities, it’s less gallery and more learning through art experimentation — plopped right in the center of the Sugar Hill historic district, erstwhile home to the Harlem Renaissance.
 If your child is the next Zora Neale Hurston or Duke Ellington, they’ll love to investigate, explore and cozy up in a reading nook here.
 And if you’ve got a, shall we say, spirited child, there’s ample space for her to run around like a madwoman on bad-weather days that keep you cooped inside.
 It’s only open Thursdays through Sundays, with special events almost daily.
-For eats afterward, Dinosaur Bar-B-Que, a regional chain, and Bierstrasse, a beer garden with German bites and picnic-table vibes, are up in the same neck of the woods.
+For eats afterward, Dinosaur Bar-B-Que, a regional chain, is up in the same neck of the woods.

 Modern Pinball NYC

-Back downtown, check out the one-of-a-kind “store” (if you can call this new retail experience for families that) in the Flatiron district.
+Back downtown, check out this “store” (if you can call this new retail experience for families that) in the Flatiron district — or one of it’s other locations in Brooklyn or the Hudson Yards.
 Here, kids have everything from play space to toys to snacks that follow a changing theme (every 8-12 weeks you’ll get a brand-new experience at CAMP).
 The first theme was (obv) “Camp” — we probably have the Met Gala to thank for that.
-On May 10, 2019, the theme switches over to “Cooking Camp,” focusing on the evolution of food.
+To stay safe with regard to COVID-19, Camp is currently offering “studio time,” in which families purchase craft materials and sit at their own table, socially distant from other Campers and properly masked up.

 Chelsea Piers & the High Line

 Though its trendiness has waned in recent years, Williamsburg now plays home to just about any amenity traveling families might need.
-You’ll find a warehouse-style coffee shop (with avocado toast), a Swedish coffee shop, a vegan-forward coffee shop and a coffee-shop-laundromat-music-venue-in-one.
-Brooklyn Bowl now offers concerts for kids (plus bowling and journeyworthy fried chicken for the whole family).
-Throughout the North Brooklyn neighborhood, you’ll find kid-forward storefronts like Edamama for toy shopping and haircuts (a TV for each chair!) and Smoochie Baby and Area Kids for urban-sophisticate playthings and clothes.
+You’ll find a warehouse-style coffee shop (with avocado toast), a Swedish coffee shop, a vegan-forward coffee shop and Brooklyn Bowl, the music venue and bowling lane that now offers concerts for kids (plus journeyworthy fried chicken for the whole family).
+(Note: Brooklyn Bowl is currently closed due to COVID-19.)
+Throughout the North Brooklyn neighborhood, you’ll find kid-forward storefronts like Edamama for toy shopping and haircuts (a TV for each chair!) and Smoochie Baby for urban-sophisticate playthings and clothes.
 Stroll Bedford Avenue for quirky shops and capital-F fashion, grab the takeout of your choice and head to McCarren Park to picnic, play, swim or catnap in the grass.
 You’ll forget you’re in the city at all — until you look at the receipt for those coffees.

 Di Fara Pizza